---

 StackEasy Bottom Line

-StackEasy recommends opening the Chase Sapphire Preferred first to earn the 60,000-point signup bonus, then layering in the Chase Freedom Unlimited for unlimited 1.5x points on all purchases.
-Execute this sequencing to unlock Chase's ecosystem and reach $100K by combining high-value sign-up bonuses with strategic category spending across both cards.
+StackEasy recommends opening Chase business cards first (starting with the Ink Business Preferred and its 100,000-point bonus) because they do not count toward the 5/24 rule, then pivoting to personal cards like the Sapphire Preferred (60,000-point bonus) and Freedom Unlimited for unlimited 1.5% on all purchases.
+Execute this business-first sequencing to unlock Chase's ecosystem and reach $100K by combining high-value sign-up bonuses with strategic category spending across all five cards.

 ### Sources & Further Reading